 Trail briefing at 7:45AM!

-The Tuscarora Trails Ultra, which I generally held in March, and the Conococheague 50K, which will be held late July or early August, are FAT ASS events, which means they are free to participants.
+The Tuscarora Trails Ultra, which I generally held in March, and the Conococheague 50K, which will be held on July 20, 2019, are FAT ASS events, which means they are free to participants.

 Donations of water, food, Gatorade, etc., will be requested for the aid stations about a week before the event.
 Please do not sign up if you have no intention of participating.
 And if you have signed up, but need to withdraw, please leave me know as soon as possible.